Eduardo Verástegui: Political activism

 Verástegui is an advocate through the organization Manto de Guadalupe, which he helped get started.
-Verástegui recounts an anecdote about his beliefs: he was doing research for his role in Bella and had gone to an abortion clinic as part of that process.
-While there, he started talking to a Hispanic couple who were going to the clinic for an abortion.
-He says that after having recognized him from his telenovela roles on Mexican television, they listened as he described his upcoming role and the plotline of Bella.
-They reconsidered their decision and went home without going ahead with the abortion.
-Immediately after their child was born, they called him to tell him the good news, thank him, and ask for his permission to name the child Eduardo after him.
-He also made a point of meeting "little Eduardo" weeks later.
+He has said that while researching his role in Bella, he visited an abortion clinic, where he spoke with a Hispanic couple who were there for an abortion.
+According to his account, they recognized him from his telenovela work on Mexican television and listened as he described his upcoming role and the film's plot.
+He said the couple then decided not to proceed with the abortion and returned home.
+After their child was born, they contacted him to share the news, thank him, and ask permission to name the baby Eduardo after him.
+He later met the child, whom he referred to as "little Eduardo".

-In 2008, he released a long video message denouncing the high rate of abortion in Hispanic communities in the United States and speaking out loudly against the alleged targeting of Hispanic communities with messages supporting abortion by the Barack Obama campaign during the presidential race.

-Actively involved in anti-abortion organizations, he has established Manto de Guadalupe, an anti-abortion organization based in Los Angeles and offering a crisis pregnancy center.
+In 2008, he released a lengthy video message criticizing the high abortion rate among Hispanic communities in the United States and accusing the Barack Obama campaign of targeting Hispanic communities with pro-abortion messages during the presidential race.
+He has also been active in anti-abortion organizations and founded Manto de Guadalupe, an anti-abortion organization based in Los Angeles that operates a crisis pregnancy center.

-On September 15, 2020, U.S. President Donald Trump announced his intent to nominate and appoint Eduardo Verástegui as a member of the President's Advisory Commission on Hispanic Prosperity.
-Verástegui signed the Madrid Charter, a document drafted by the right-wing populist Spanish party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".
+On September 15, 2020, US President Donald Trump announced his intention to appoint Eduardo Verástegui to the President's Advisory Commission on Educational Excellence for Hispanics.
+Verástegui also signed the Madrid Charter, a document drafted by the Spanish right-wing populist party Vox that describes left-wing groups as "enemies of Ibero-America" and as part of a "criminal project" operating "under the umbrella of the Cuban regime".

 In November 2022, Verástegui organized a Conservative Political Action Conference (CPAC) in Mexico.